mateuszmichi/TypeScriptZeroToHero/part-1-fundamentals/1-5-ts-keywords/README.md

 ## Unknown

 **Unknown** is a safe version of any.
 This type indicates a variable whose shape we cannot be sure of.
-This variable is excellent for marking the value of the response from external sources.
+This keyword is excellent for marking the value of the response from external sources.
 TypeScript, in contrast to any, will not allow you to use properties or methods of an unchecked variable.
 It will force you to write code that safely handles any type of input.

 ```ts
 const response: unknown = getSomeExternalData();